EAST COUNTY SHRED

 • We expect athletes to attend at least one weekday practice and all Saturday practices.

-• Practices are primarily held at Contra Loma Regional Park and Los Vaqueros Reservoir.
+• Practices are typically primarily held at Contra Loma Regional Park and Los Vaqueros Reservoir.

 • On weekends we often do away rides heading to Walnut Creek, Clayton, Fairfield, Livermore, and more.